14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 Affordable Option – For a more affordable option, stay more than 10-15 minutes away from Dubrovnik in a less touristy area.

 When travelling to Dubrovnik, I recommend staying in Mlini, a beautiful little village just 20 minutes from Dubrovnik.
-We saved around 50% more compared to the price of what hotels and apartments in the Old Town were quoting.
-Buses are very frequent to the Old Town and have connections running through most major areas surrounding Dubrovnik.
+We saved around 50% on costs for accommodation by choosing to stay in Mlini rather than stick with the price of what hotels and apartments in the Old Town were quoting.
+Buses in Mlini are very frequent to the Old Town and have connections running through most major areas surrounding Dubrovnik.

 We caught the bus most days into the Old Town.
-However, using taxis to get everywhere would still have been much cheaper than staying in Dubrovnik.
+However, using taxis to get everywhere would still have worked out cheaper than actually staying in Dubrovnik.

 Sunset view of Cavtat marina in Croatia, framed by ancient stone archways, highlighting the tranquil sea, moored boats, and historic coastal architecture in the soft evening light.